 Nobody anticipates getting hurt in a car crash, especially a collision caused by a drowsy driver.
 While many drowsy driving accidents do happen later at night when motorists are tried from a long day or a lengthy drive, it is important to know that drowsy or fatigued driving can occur at any time of the day.
+A drowsy driving accident can be very serious.
 Given that drowsy driving can be more difficult to detect than other forms of negligent driving such as intoxicated driving or aggressive driving, it is particularly critical to work with a New Mexico personal injury attorney on your case.

 If you suspect you were injured in a crash caused by a fatigued driver, what should you do?

 Gather Evidence at the Scene of the Fatigued Driving Accident

 If you are able to do so, you should gather evidence at the scene of the drowsy driving crash.
 Taking photographs and obtaining contact information for potential witnesses can help with your case later on.
 Your lawyer may be able to use the evidence you gather to help prove that the at-fault driver was too fatigued to be behind the wheel of an automobile.

 Understand the Signs of Drowsy Driving

 Immediately after the collision, not only should you gather evidence from the scene of the accident, but you should also jot down any thoughts you have about the crash that could help your lawyer to determine whether the motorist who caused the collision was too fatigued to drive safely.